Rudists: Shell description

 The Late Jurassic forms were elongated, with both valves being similarly shaped, often pipe or stake-shaped, while the reef-building forms of the Cretaceous had one valve that became a flat lid, with the other valve becoming an inverted spike-like cone.
 The size of these conical forms ranged widely from just a few centimeters to well over a meter in length.

 Their "classic" morphology consisted of a lower, roughly conical valve that was attached to the seafloor or to neighboring rudists, and a smaller upper valve that served as a kind of lid for the organism.
 The small upper valve could take a variety of interesting forms, including: a simple flat lid, a low cone, a spiral, and even a star-shaped form.

 Fossil range and extinction

 The oldest rudists are found in late Jurassic rocks in France.

 The rudists became extinct at the end of the Cretaceous, apparently as a result of the Cretaceous–Paleogene extinction event.
 It had been thought that this group began a decline about 2.5 million years earlier which culminated in complete extinction half a million years before the end of the Cretaceous.
-The extinction of rudist bivalves was stepwise during the Maastrichtian (end of the Cretaceous).
+The extinction of rudist bivalves was during the Maastrichtian (end of the Cretaceous).